Kyriosity/use-dev/readme+/undo-redo/README.md

 <p dir="rtl";><span style="font-variant:small-caps;"><b>r&nbsp;e v e r s i b l e&nbsp;&nbsp;&nbsp;</b></span><br><b>a:</b>&nbsp;capable of going through a series of actions<br/>such as changes) either backward or forward)</p>
 <p dir="rtl";><i>Merriam-Webster dictionary</i></p>

+&nbsp;\
 Ability to __undo__ and then, likely, __redo__ actions is constituent and multifaceted for most applications.
 Besides traditional usage Undo-Redo may replace tedious confirmation ("are you sure"), run wizards, explore tree structures.

-Let's knock ourselves out to implement this form of _reversible_ in a project, deserving positive review and integration.
+Let's knock ourselves out to implement a _reversible_ provider in a project, deserving positive review and integration.

 We'll begin with a little demonstration: